So how do you get tickets to see the famous Lipizzaner horses in action at Vienna’s Spanish Riding School?

 You can wait outside the stable areas for the horses to transfer from their accommodation on days with a morning training or a performance, for example.

-If you stand near there before, during and after the times of a training or performance, you might see some stallions walked past by their riders or grooms as they head to and from the horse’s private entrance to the winter riding school (on the other side of the road).
+However, if you stand nearby before, during and after the times of a training or performance, you might see some stallions walked into or out of the courtyard by their riders or grooms as they head to and from the riding school arena on the other side of the road.

 (The Stallburg renaissance stable building)

 The bits of straw and the signs of cleaned up horse dung you sometimes see outside the Stallburg entrance prove the validity of this tactic.
-And I’ve spotted the horses this way twice by chance on my last walks through town.
+I’ve actually spotted the horses this way several times by chance on walks through town.

-Equally, from the road you can look into the courtyard of the stables and maybe catch a glimpse of a Lipizzaner poking his head out to catch sight of the tourists.
+Equally, you can look into the courtyard of the stables from the vaulted walkway and maybe catch a glimpse of a Lipizzaner poking his head out to catch sight of onlookers.

 Burggarten